jean-robert/jean-robert.github.com/_posts/2013-03-20-metro-meeting-point.md

 When you live in Paris, chances are you are (home or work) very close to a metro station, so when you want to meet with some friends, you usually end up picking another metro station as a meeting point.
 Yet, finding the optimal place to meet can easily become a complex problem considering the dense network we have.
 Now that the [RATP](http://www.ratp.fr) (the public transport operator in Paris) had made some of their datasets available, this sounds like a good job to be solved with [R](http://www.r-project.org) and [Shiny](http://www.rstudio.org/shiny).

 In the spirit of the current open data movement, the RATP has made available a number of datasets under the [Etalab](http://www.data.gouv.fr/Licence-Ouverte-Open-Licence) license, and among them, two are of a particular interest for us:
-- ["Correspondances stations/lignes sur le réseau RATP"](http://data.ratp.fr/fr/les-donnees/fiche-de-jeu-de-donnees/dataset/correspondances-stationslignes-sur-le-reseau-ratp.html), which gives us all the stops (metro, RER, buses, and tram, but we will stick with the metro here...), along with the lines that they are associated with, in the format <station ID, line, station type>
+- ["Correspondances stations/lignes sur le réseau RATP"](http://data.ratp.fr/fr/les-donnees/fiche-de-jeu-de-donnees/dataset/correspondances-stationslignes-sur-le-reseau-ratp.html), which gives us all the stops (metro, RER, buses, and tram, but we will stick with the metro here...), along with the lines that they are associated with, in the format "station ID, line, station type"
-- ["Positions géographiques des stations du réseau RATP"](http://data.ratp.fr/fr/les-donnees/fiche-de-jeu-de-donnees/dataset/positions-geographiques-des-stations-du-reseau-ratp.html), which gives us the geographical positions of all stations, in the format <station ID, longitude, latitude, station name, city, station type>
+- ["Positions géographiques des stations du réseau RATP"](http://data.ratp.fr/fr/les-donnees/fiche-de-jeu-de-donnees/dataset/positions-geographiques-des-stations-du-reseau-ratp.html), which gives us the geographical positions of all stations, in the format "station ID, longitude, latitude, station name, city, station type"
 The following lines of code allows you to import and readily use the datasets:

 {% highlight r %}